Dayton shooting: 9 killed, 26 hurt, suspected shooter dead

 Published Sunday, August 4, 2019 7:00AM EDT

-DAYTON, Ohio -- A gunman in body armour opened fire early Sunday in a popular entertainment district in Dayton, Ohio, killing nine people, including his sister, and wounded dozens of others before he was quickly slain by police, city officials said.
+DAYTON, Ohio -- A masked gunman in body armour opened fire early Sunday in a popular entertainment district in Dayton, Ohio, killing nine people, including his sister, and wounding dozens before he was quickly slain by police, officials said.

-Connor Betts, 24, was killed by police less than a minute after he started shooting a .223-calibre rifle in the streets of Dayton's historic Oregon District about 1 a.m. in the second U.S. mass shooting in less than 24 hours.
-Police haven't released further information about Betts or publicly discussed a motive.

-His 22-year-old sister Megan, the youngest of the dead, were all killed in the same area, police said.
-The other men and women who were killed ranged in age from 25 to 57.

-Dayton Mayor Nan Whaley said the shooter was wearing body armour and had additional high-capacity magazines.
-Had police not responded so quickly, "hundreds of people in the Oregon District could be dead today," she said.

-The neighbourhood, home to bars, restaurants and theatres, is "a safe part of downtown," said police Lt.
-Col. Matt Carper.
+Connor Betts, 24, was armed with a .223-calibre rifle with magazines capable of holding at least 100 rounds of ammunition and was gunned down about 30 seconds after his rampage began about 1 a.m. in the historic Oregon District, said Police Chief Richard Biehl.

+After squeezing off dozens of shots, he was killed at an entrance to a bar where people were taking cover, Biehl said, adding that had Betts gotten inside, the result would have been "catastrophic."

-Whaley said at least 27 people were treated for injuries, and at least 15 of those have been released.
-Several more remain in serious or critical condition, hospital officials said at a news conference.
+Mayor Nan Whaley said at least 27 more people were treated for injuries, and at least 15 of those have been released.
+Several more were in serious or critical condition, hospital officials said at a news conference Sunday morning.
 Some suffered multiple gunshot wounds and others were injured as they fled, the officials said.

+Betts was from Bellbrook, southeast of Dayton.
+Bellbrook Police Chief Doug Doherty said he and his officers weren't aware of any history of violence by Betts, including during high school.

+Brad Howard said he went to school with Betts and had known him for two decades.

+Police blocked access in Betts' neighbourhood, where neighbour Stephen Cournoyer said he often saw Betts mowing the lawn or walking the dog.

+"He seemed like a good kid," Cournoyer said.
+"He wasn't a speed demon, didn't do anything crazy.
+But that's not to say, I mean, obviously he had an issue."

 Nikita Papillon, 23, was across the street at Newcom's Tavern when the shooting started.
-She said she saw a girl she had talked to earlier lying outside Ned Peppers Bar.
+She said she saw a girl she had talked to earlier lying outside Ned Peppers bar, where Betts was slain at the entrance.

 "She had told me she liked my outfit and thought I was cute, and I told her I liked her outfit and I thought she was cute," Papillon said.
 She herself had been to Ned Peppers the night before, describing it as the kind of place "where you don't have to worry about someone shooting up the place."

-Note: This story has been corrected to say the shooting took place around 1 a.m., not 1:22 a.m., per a police update.